parkerhutchinson/stereo-resume/README.md

-# Resume 2018
+# Resume 2019

 * **Parker Hutchinson**
 * Portland OR
 * hutchinsonparker@gmail.com

-## Senior Full Stack Javascript Developer
+## Senior Full Stack Javascript Developer / Human to Machine Interface Designer.

-* 10 years of professional web development experience.
+* 10+ years of professional web development/design experience.
 Working in everything under the sun and then some.
 * Experience working in teams large and small, managing own time and client expectations.
+* Planning, architecture, prototyping,
-* Agency rat working on large client projects including but not limited to Google, Mozilla, HQ Trivia, Facebook, Parse, LinkedIn, and Tezos Blockchain.
+* Agency rat working on large client projects including but not limited to Google, Spotify, Mozilla, HQ Trivia, Facebook, Parse, LinkedIn, and Tezos Blockchain.

 **Experience**